 This update also included the ability to mute somebody’s story.
 The users whose stories you mute will immediately be pushed to the bottom of your feed when you open up your app.

 While Snapchat had quite a few questionable updates in 2018, users seemed thrilled with the introduction of the Do Not Disturb feature, with several taking to Twitter to express their excitement.

-Blocking users – especially those whom you’re friends with – can cause some drama (and have you scrambling to learn how to unblock someone on Snapchat).
+Blocking users – especially those whom you’re friends with – can cause some drama.
 Muting users, on the other hand, is a non-confrontational way to silence your notifications.

 Sounds pretty nice, right?

 If you think so, then you’re in luck.
 Next up we’ll teach you how to turn on Do Not Disturb mode.